Carmain/shell-configuration/README.md

 ## What's inside ?

-- Usefull aliases for common & git commands
+- Usefull aliases for common & git commands described and listed below
 - A simple configuration for `vim` and `nano` with syntax coloration
 - A sweet configuration for your teminal including `ZSH` with `oh-my-zsh` and some really nice packages (see below)